 Licensed individuals and companies are mandated for the fire extinguisher recharge.
 In this case, it is highly recommended to find the right path of action, especially when it comes to future maintenance work.
 It is why working with the same fire extinguisher expert is recommended in the long term.

 A scheduled refill for all fire extinguishers can be booked on a routine check.
 In case of an accidental extinguisher discharge, a fire extinguisher expert can also be called to take action and refill the product.
 A fire extinguisher general inspection should minimize the need to book these refills in case of accidents.
 Of course, this also means that accidental discharge is still possible, even when the extinguisher is stored properly.

-Fire extinguisher refill is not just a recommendation.
+A routine fire extinguisher recharge is not just a recommendation.
 It is a code requirement both by local and federal laws.
-The liability in case of a malfunction lies on the building’s owner and it is why all extinguishers need to be refilled at fixed intervals and in pre-determined scenarios as seen above.
+The liability in case of a malfunction lies on the building’s owner and it is why all extinguishers need to be refilled at fixed intervals and in predetermined scenarios as seen above.